The Exact AI Writing Prompts That Make AI Content Sound Human (Not Robotic)

 AntiSlop

 You've seen it a thousand times.
 That LinkedIn post that starts with "In today's rapidly evolving landscape..."
 The blog post that uses "transformative" three times in the first paragraph.
-The email that promises to "empower your journey" while saying absolutely nothing.
+The email that promises to "help your journey" while saying absolutely nothing.

 Everyone can spot it now.
 AI content has a smell.
 And that smell is killing trust.